David Elliot Johnson: Death

 On January 15, 1995, Johnson was found dead at the age of 61 years in his apartment in Framingham, Massachusetts.
 It was revealed that he died from a single gunshot to the chest.
-It was concluded that Johnson committed suicide using a .22-caliber rifle.
+It was concluded that Johnson died by suicide using a .22-caliber rifle.
 There was no suicide note.
 However, the church confirmed that Johnson suffered from depression and had attempted suicide on another occasion.
-His funeral took place in Trinity Church in Boston and was presided over by Presiding Bishop Edmond L. Browning on January 19, 1995.
+His funeral took place in Trinity Church in Boston, presided by Presiding Bishop Edmond L. Browning on January 19, 1995.

-Two weeks after his death, the Episcopal Church revealed that Johnson was involved in several extramarital affairs throughout his ministry.
+Two weeks after his death, the Episcopal Church revealed that Johnson had been involved in several extramarital affairs throughout his ministry.
 These findings were based on reports by women who came forward.
-Bishop Browning's statement indicated that some of the relationships "appear to have been of the character of sexual exploitation."
+Bishop Browning's statement indicated that some of the relationships "appear to have been of the character of sexual exploitation".
 One challenge for the women was that Johnson was the person who was supposed to handle such cases in his district.
 No formal charges against Johnson were pressed by the church.